uit-hdl/chatbot-for-mental-health/chat-dashboard/judge-dumps/swift_judge_source_fidelity.md

 yourself, to socialize and to do other things that you enjoy.
 """

-chatbot-message: """To help others feel relaxed and comfortable when they're talking to you, here are some suggestions:
+chatbot-message: """To show genuine interest in what someone else is saying, you can:

-1. Maintain Appropriate Eye Contact: Eye contact can signal that you are engaged and attentive, but remember to look away occasionally to avoid staring.
+1. Maintain Eye Contact: This signals that you are engaged and focused on the conversation.

-2. Be Mindful of Body Language: Open and relaxed body language can make you appear more approachable and friendly.

-3. Express Interest: Asking questions and showing curiosity about the other person’s interests can help them feel valued.

-4. Listen and Respond: Take the time to listen to what the other person says and respond thoughtfully, which acknowledges their thoughts and opinions.

-5. Share Your Own Stories: Doing so in moderation can give the other person insight into your life and can create a mutual exchange.

-6. Smile: A warm smile can put others at ease and makes social interactions more pleasant.

-Remember, being warm, genuine, and non-judgmental usually helps create a comfortable environment for social exchanges.
-Take your time and practice these techniques in your interactions.
-Would you like more detailed strategies or help regarding therapy options for social skills?"""
+2. Nod or Give Affirmative Responses: Simple gestures like nodding or verbal cues like "I see" or "That's interesting" can encourage the speaker.

+3. Ask Follow-up Questions: Inquire more about the topic at hand.
+This demonstrates that you are listening and want to understand more.

+4. Reflect Back What You've Heard: Summarize their points or express understanding, which shows you're actively processing what's been said.

+5. Avoid Interruptions: Let the speaker finish their thoughts without interrupting, which shows respect for their perspective.

+Remember, these techniques are universal and don't require you to share personal details unless you choose to.
+Would you like more detailed advice on communication skills or ways to manage social interactions related to schizophrenia?"""

 # OUPUT

-RELEVANT_PART_OF_SOURCE: "The source mentions that it can be difficult to maintain a social life with schizophrenia and suggests support groups and psychotherapy as ways to improve socialization"
+RELEVANT_PART_OF_SOURCE: "The source discusses difficulties in maintaining a social life with schizophrenia and suggests support groups and psychotherapy to overcome social barriers"
-CHATBOT_ASSERTIONS: "The chatbot suggests strategies for helping others feel comfortable in social interactions"
+CHATBOT_ASSERTIONS: "The chatbot provides advice on how to show genuine interest in conversations"
-EXPLICITLY_SUPPORTED: "The source does not explicitly mention strategies for helping others feel comfortable in social interactions, so it is NOT_SUPPORTED"
+EXPLICITLY_SUPPORTED: "The source does not explicitly mention the specific techniques provided by the chatbot, so it is NOT_SUPPORTED"